UU-Human-Evolution/1MB438/Lab_3.md

 #### Question 6

-Look at the promoter at 19720.
+Search for a promoter that is placed before a predicted gene.

+a) How many bases away it is from it?

-a) When comparing it to the gene prediction, does it seem like a probable promoter and why?
+b) When comparing it to the gene prediction, does it seem like a probable promoter and why?

-b) What would that mean for the gene prediction?
+c) What would that mean for the gene prediction?